sbodmer/TinyRCP/README.md

     {cwd}/lib/ext

 ## Release
-Alpha quality for the moment...
+Work in progress, alpha quality for the moment...

 ## Features
 TODO